rfbergeron/bompiler/IDEAS.md

 Both of these structures will have a copy, init, and destroy function associated with them, to make (re)using the information stored in them easier.

+## Name spaces
+These namespaces are different from the namespaces described in C++.
+They provide separation for names, but they are not something that can be manipulated using the syntax by the programmer.
+Instead, they are an internal feature of the language.

+The name spaces present in ANSI C are:
+1. Objects, functions, typedef names, and enumeration constants.
+2. Structs, unions, and enum tags.
+3. Labels.
+4. Individual members of each struct or union.

+Labels may only appear within a function body and all labels in a function body share a single, flat scope, with no nesting of scopes.

+Struct and union members are only valid inside and only conflict with members of the same struct/union tag.
+Nesting is possible when declaring the members of a struct or union, since struct, union, and enum tags may be declared within a struct or union tag definition.

+## Struct and label information
+Struct/union definitions and labels do not need to have the same information as symbols, so they should have their own structures used to track them.

+## Handling function parameter types and identifiers
+Another problem I noticed with the way I've been handling function parameters is that function prototype parameters don't need to be named, or to have the same names as those used in the function definition.

 ## A better symbol table
 Currently, symbols are stored directly in a map data structure from badlib.
 This has been convenient, but it has some limitations that make using it awkward: